 When a company offers its customers customization options, it would mostly do well to implement some features from a pull system in its production process.
 If not, they would need to build many different variants into stock, complicating their manufacturing processes and expanding their inventory and the associated costs in the process.

 With a pull system, however, manufacturers of customizable goods can keep their inventory minimized.
 In the case of mass customization, a hybrid version of the two systems can be successfully implemented.
-For example, a manufacturer can use the push strategy to stock up on base products with no customization and then bring in a pull element at the end of the production process where the final customization is triggered by a customer order.
+For example, a manufacturer can use the push strategy to stock up on base products with no customization and then bring in a pull element at the end of the production line where the final customization is triggered by a customer order.
 This is called a push-pull system.

 Push and pull systems can work well together, bringing forth benefits from both systems.
-In this case, manufacturers use demand forecasting to determine the quantity of goods to be used as the base inventory but use customer orders to trigger further production.
+In this case, manufacturers use demand forecasting to determine the quantities of goods to be used as the base inventory but use customer orders to trigger further production.

 Let’s say a high-end wooden furniture manufacturer knows that they sell three tables per week on average but there have also been weeks when customers have bought six or seven.
 As one table takes them one and a half workdays to finish, they could respond to their average demand week-by-week without holding any extra stock.
-To respond to the spikes in demand, however, they need to have some safety stock.
+To respond to the spikes in consumer demand, however, they need to have some safety stock.
 In this case, the push system creates a surplus of tables that are expected to be sold, and the pull system replenishes the safety stock when items are sold.